-- 6.6.5 Where a decision is made on an agenda item, in order to be able to vote a Committee Member must be present throughout the whole of the Committee's consideration of that item, including the officer introduction and any public speaking. - 6.76.6 The minutes of the meeting will record the Members and officers present at the meeting and record any disclosures of interest made by Members or officers.
-For each item the minutes will record the identity of any public speakers and the decision. - 6.86.7 Meetings of the Committee are subject to a guillotine of 10.00pm.
+- 6.6 Where a decision is made on an agenda item, in order to be able to vote a Committee Member must be present throughout the whole of the Committee's consideration of that item, including the officer introduction and any public speaking. - 6.7 The minutes of the meeting will record the Members and officers present at

+6.8 Meetings of the Committee are subject to a guillotine of 10.00pm.
 After that time, any item on the agenda that has not started to be considered by the Committee is delegated to the Director of Planning and Strategic Transport to determine along the lines set out in the Committee report, unless the Committee has already voted (on a two thirds majority) to defer or adjourn the non-determined item earlier in the meeting.